run-x/opta-docs/content/en/docs/Reference/Modules.md

 #### External/Internal Image
 Furthermore, this module supports deploying from an "external" image repository (currently only public ones supported) by setting the `image` field to the repo (e.g. "kennethreitz/httpbin" in the examples).
-If that's not set then it will automatically create a secure container repository with ECR on your account.
+If you set the value to "AUTO" however, it will automatically create a secure container repository with ECR on your account.
 You can then use the `opta push` command to push to it!